wttech/APM/docs/launchers.md

   apm:launchHook="orange"
 ```
 First script will be launched after installation of first package, and the other one, after installation of second package.

+Packages with install hook can only be deployed after deployed package *apm-ui.apps*.